 If you’re looking for things to do in Glasgow when it’s raining the indoor greenhouses make for a great escape.

 I don’t know about you but I just find so much calm and peace among nature.
 One day when I was experiencing some post-travel sadness I went and stood in one of the particularly warm tropical greenhouse rooms.
 As I closed my eyes for a good few moments I was transported back to my time in Asia and the sticky heat that clung to your clothes like a damp hug.
 The sounds of children milling around swiftly brought me back to reality.

 The Grosvenor Cinema is a super cute cinema nestled away in Ashton Lane.
 With large, leather seats and an excellent alcohol selection, it’s the ultimate movie night for couples and singletons alike.

 Something that’s always puzzled me is the concept that we have to go to the cinema with other people.
 At 13 years old I discovered the joy of going to the cinema alone after a breakout of the chickenpox (I was no longer contagious don’t worry).
 I was so horrified at how I looked and couldn’t bear for any of my friends to see me.

-Bear in mind this was before social media so you actually had to go and hang out with your friends for entertainment (crazy I know).
+Bear in mind this was before social media so you had to go and hang out with your friends for entertainment (crazy I know).
 So in a desperate attempt to have fun, I gathered up my pocket money and under the cover of my umbrella went to go see Bratz: The Movie.
 I loved it so much that to this day going to the cinema alone brings me so much comfort and joy and I much prefer it to going with other people!